 between disciplines, and the divide between academia and the world

-The Luther W. Brady Art Gallery is located in the Media and Public
+The Luther W. Brady Art Gallery is located in the

-Gallery are handicapped accessible.
+building and Gallery are handicapped accessible.

 The Luther W. Brady Art Gallery is free and open to the public.